 Ascertain that your first clients know that your first project was the only one you could complete for free.
 So don’t place yourself in a position to be taken advantage of by shady clientele.
 You’re in the same line of business as them.

 You’ve put forth the effort to study, develop your skill, purchase equipment, and expand your portfolio.
 It’s time to start charging the appropriate amount.

-So, here are a few basic real estate photography price guidelines to keep in mind:
+So, here are a few basic price guidelines to keep in mind:

-Remember that, like any other photography sector, the real estate photography industry is crowded.
-Price your services competitively, but don’t undercut your competitors by too much, or you’ll wind up with an unsustainable firm and a cheap/low-quality reputation.
+- Remember that, like any other photography sector, the real estate industry is crowded.
+Price your services competitively, but don’t undercut your competitors too much, or you’ll end up with an unsustainable firm and a cheap/low-quality reputation.